 Andrew was not an angel on earth, he did not become an angel when he went to heaven.
 He did not get wings.
 He is not an angel.

 Folks refer to the five killed in The Accident as the “Texas Angels”.
 I think this is sweet; they were all kind, talented young people.
 But it is not an accurate theological statement; they are not now angels.
 They are still humans, created in the image of God.

 Andrew was and is a Child of the King!
 A man made righteous through the blood of Christ!
 A joint Heir with Christ!
 A member of God’s household built on the foundation of the apostles and prophets with Christ Jesus as the chief cornerstone!

 Angels are created beings.
 Here is a long list of verses that reference angels: http://www.openbible.info/topics/angels.
 None of them mention a human becoming an angel or angel becoming human.
 If God did need another angel, he could have spoken a word and one would be created.
 He did not kill my son so He could have another angel.

 So, please do not tell me that God killed my son so that someone else could get saved at his memorial service.
 Or because He needed him in Heaven.
 Or that He needed another angel.

 When I meet you, and you feel a need to acknowledge our loss, it would be best to stick with simply saying something like, “I am so sorry.
 I would love to have known your son.” or “That must have been painful to walk through.
 Is there something we can do now to help?” or simply “I am sorry.”

 Please do not try to comfort me with reasons why this accident happened.
 It happened.
-Period.
 I will not understand “WHY” here on earth.
-And your attempts at explaining the secrets things of God do not comfort me: they often frustrate me and make me want to correct your theology.
+Though your intentions may be good, your attempts at explaining the secrets things of God do not comfort me.